gregyjames/chemX/README.md

 TO BUILD
 =======
-Go into root directory and run "grunt --build"
+Go into root directory and run "grunt -force"